GladysAssistant/Gladys/README.md

 ## Starting Gladys in development mode

-To start Gladys on your machine in development mode, and connects to your local MySQL instance, you can create a `.env` file at the root of your repository with the following content:
+To start Gladys on your machine in development mode, and connect to your local MySQL instance, you can create a `.env` file at the root of your Gladys folder with the following content:

 ```
 MYSQL_HOST=localhost